Explaining HIV and AIDS

 NNRTIs work in a similar way to NRTIs, making it more difficult for HIV to replicate.

 Chemokine co-receptor antagonists

-Also known as CCRF, these drugs block HIV from entering cells.
-They are rarely used in America because other drugs are more effective.
+These drugs block HIV from entering cells.
+However, doctors in the U.S. do not often prescribe these because other drugs are more effective.

 Entry inhibitors prevent HIV from entering T cells.
 Without access to these cells, HIV cannot replicate.
-As with chemokine co-receptor antagonists, they are rarely used in the United States.
+As with chemokine co-receptor antagonists, they are not common in the United States.

 - skin rashes

 Although many people who have HIV try complementary, alternative, or herbal options, such as herbal remedies, no evidence confirms them to be effective.

 According to some limited studies, mineral or vitamin supplements may provide some benefits in overall health.
 It is important to discuss these options with a healthcare provider because some of these options, even vitamin supplements, may interact with ARVs.